noisecode3/TombRaiderLinuxLauncher/README.md

 ![screenshot](https://raw.githubusercontent.com/noisecode3/TombRaiderLinuxSteamManager/main/controller.png "controller")

 The next problem is that sometimes steam input will crash the game after the core design intro video.
 If this happens shutting down steam and open it again work.
-I have played this game over 80 hours on steam and its working and never crash in the game if I dont use Ctrl and Alt.
+I have played this game over 80 hours on steam and its working and never crash in the game if I dont use Ctrl and Alt.(and dont change any graphics settings in the game) I manage to change gamma settings in the game dont recommend it, i will usually lead to crashes.

 The game is old an broken even on windows...
 I recommend these patches